Omega-Numworks/Omega-Guide/_pages/en_US/check-version-change-eligibility.md

 ### If you have Epsilon 19 or higher

-It depends on the version you had before updating to
+It depends on the version you had before updating to Epsilon 19 and over.

 - If you had 15 or lower, Omega, or Upsilon: You can't change your version
 - If you had 16 to 18.2.3 (but not 16.4.3): You can change your version